Many researchers agree that the first studies into codependency began in 1932 with psychologist Karen Horney’s work with the spouses of alcoholics.

 A life coach or a therapist can assist you in staying on your personal growth plan.
 Professionals can also hold a mirror to your relationship.

-These professionals can also help you to assess when you are ready to move into the world of dating.
+These professionals can also help you to assess when you are ready to start dating when in recovery.
 There is no magic timeline, but it is important to take all the time you need and only move forward when you are emotionally, mentally, and physically ready.